-Prior to using the SHOUT nano 100, first purchase airtime from NAL Research or arrange with NAL to provision the device for use on the USSF United States Space Force EMSS gateway.
+Prior to using SHOUT nano 100, first purchase airtime from NAL Research or arrange with NAL to provision the device for use on the United States Space Force (USSF) EMSS gateway.
 An airtime reseller must register the SHOUT nano 100 IMEI number to "point" to a Network Operation Center (NOC) server.
-This section explains how to set up quickly the SHOUT nano 100 as a tracking device.
+This section explains how to quickly set up SHOUT nano 100 as a tracking device.

-- Remove the SHOUT nano 100, the wall charger, and the USB cable from the packaging. - 2.
-Open the SHOUT nano 100 USB-C connector port cover and connect the USB cable's USB-C connector to the USB-C connector port on the SHOUT nano 100 (see Figure 5). - 3.
+- 1. Remove SHOUT nano 100, the wall charger, and the USB cable from the packaging. - 2.
+Open the SHOUT nano 100 USB-C connector port cover and connect the USB cable's USB-C connector to the USB-C connector port on SHOUT nano 100 (see Figure 5). - 3.
 Connect the USB-A connector to the wall charger and plug charger into a wall socket.